ivanov-v-v/PPINs-QTLs-Joint-Analysis/data/readme.md

 - Column 2-3: averaged expression of parent strains, BY and RM
 - Column 4-128: progeny expression values

+## protein_expression_avg.csv

-## genotypes.csv:
+## genotypes_full.csv:
 Genome annotation with 2820 genetic markers for budding yeast strains BY and RM and their progeny, 124 genotypes in total.
-Covers all the strains mentioned in brem2005_strains.csv and also some extra ones.
+Covers all the strains mentioned in the original Brem paper and also some extra ones.

+## rna_genotypes

-## genotypes_annotation.csv
+## protein_genotypes.csv
-Additional data about the markers: name, chromosome, position, sequence	rec_fractions, _affyID

-## linkage_graph.txt
+## eQTLs.csv
-Bipartite graph of linkages between markers and expressed genes, saved manually in plain text (so far; I am still learning how to preserve the bipartite structure of the graph while writing it to file using built-in methods)

-## Foss2007_protein_expression.txt:
+## pQTLs.csv
-A file from Zia Khan (June 2010) with protein abundance data, 574 columns.
-- Line 0: column names.
-- Columns 0-16: additional data for a line.
-	- Column 1: protein name.
-- Columns 17-464: values from 2 parents and 107 progeny, 10 replicates for each parent and 4 replicates for each progeny.
-- Columns 17-444: progeny values.
-- Columns 445-454: BY parent.
-- Columns 455-464: RM parents.
-- Columns 465-574: median values, for each progeny and for each parent.
-- Columns 465-571: progeny median values.
-- Column 572: BY median value.
-Column 573: RM median value.